 It’s no secret that Midigama is hot on surfer’s radars.
 There are a few surf spots in Midigama, and these are all best for more experienced surfers.

 Coconuts, Plantation Point, Rams, Lazy Left, and Lazy Right are the 5 surf spots in Midigama, all located a short distance away from each other.
 They range from reef breaks to fun long-board waves.

 Midigama Beach is a great place to spend your morning.
 The beach itself is quite small compared to others along the coast, but it’s also a lot more secluded which I loved.

 Mirissa is just 20 minutes away from Midigama and makes for a great day trip.
-Check out these attractions in Mirissa.
+It’s also popular with backpackers in Sri Lanka.

 - Mirissa Beach and Parrot Rock: Mirissa Beach is a beautiful, long beach with great waves to body surf.
 Relax on a lounger or take a stroll to Parrot Rock which is to the left of the beach.